macressler/spear/README.rst

 * ``EVAL: EER = 10.36%``

 To generate the results presented in the ICASSP 2014 paper, please check the script included in the `icassp` folder of the toolbox.
+Note that the MOBIO dataset has different protocols, and that are all implemented in `xbob.db.mobio`_.
+But in this toolbox, we provide separately mobile-0 protocol (into filelist format) for simplicity.

 5. NIST SRE 2012
 ~~~~~~~~~~~~~~~~